Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 	+ Lynx are automatically members of the natural blood sympathy network that is their clan and with their blood relatives.
 	+ Being blood bound automatically joins that artificial blood sympathy network.

+**Suggested Modifiers:** All the usual bonuses for Blood Ties apply to uses of Web devotions; although uses of Web may modify the exact bonus, as described below.

 ***

 ### SELECT FROM